muziejus/javascripting-english-major/14-events-popups.md

 });
 ```

-Hopefully, this helps you see how looping over an array objects provides a lot
+Hopefully, this helps you see how looping over an array objects provides yet
-of functionality.
+even more functionality.

 Again, this is a slightly contrived example, and it depends on the fact that
 the place names are all unique in that the regular expressions **only** match
 the place names.
-If we had a place called “Could,” we’d be out of luck.
+If we had a place called “Could,” we’d be out of luck,
+because there would be no easy way to tell if “Could” referred to a place or
-Nevertheless, now you know how to manipulate HTML, in addition to getting and
+was a regular word starting a line.
+Nevertheless, now you know how to
+manipulate HTML, in addition to getting and setting it.
+With the links on the
-setting it.
-Now that we have the links, though, we should make them do
+page, though, we should make them do something.
-something.

 </section>
 <section id="responding-to-clicks">